Morris–Jumel Mansion: 1830s to 1860s

 Around the time of Stephen's death, Mary married the lawyer Nelson Chase, and Eliza bought additional furniture for the mansion.
 Eliza was engaged to former U.S. vice president Aaron Burr in 1833; they were married in the house's parlor on July 3 of that year.
 The marriage, and Burr's stay in the house, was short.
 Eliza filed for divorce in 1834, which was granted in 1836, shortly before Burr's death.
 Burr left the mansion for seven months after Eliza filed for divorce, then returned for another five weeks.
 Following Burr's death, Eliza was ostracized from high society, and she stayed in the mansion from time to time.
 (Note: Sources disagree on the extent to which Eliza stayed in the mansion after Burr died.
 The New York City Landmarks Preservation Commission writes that Eliza rarely visited the Jumel Mansion, instead staying in the Saratoga, New York; Hoboken, New Jersey; and Lower Manhattan.
 Shelton states that Eliza rented various residences in Manhattan during the 1830s, while Reginald Pelham Bolton wrote that Eliza spent most of her time at the Jumel Mansion and went up to Saratoga in the summer.)
 She reportedly lived in the mansion until 1834, then rented residences elsewhere for five years.

 During the late 1830s, the mansion may have been occupied by the Pell and Monroe families.
 The carpenter Alvah Knowlton built a new entryway around 1838.
 Eliza likely did not live in the mansion for much of the 1840s, but she and the Chase family had moved into the mansion again by 1848, five years after Mary Chase died.
 The 1850 United States census showed nine people in the Jumel household who lived at the mansion, while an 1855 statewide census recorded 14 people in the Jumel household.
 A well was excavated on the grounds around 1857.

 Eliza Jumel was eccentric in her later years.
 By the 1850s, she was reportedly seen parading around the house on horseback, followed by people dressed up as soldiers.
 Unscrupulous neighbors took advantage of the woman's eccentricity, "helping themselves to anything they wanted on the neglected farms of the estate", in Shelton's words.
 The 1860 United States census recorded seven people in the household.
 The Chase family lived in the mansion until 1862, when they were thrown out after a fight in which Eliza's great-nephew threw an inkstand at the painting of his great-aunt.
 Eliza and one male servant occupied the house until her death in 1865.
 During that time, the mansion had few visitors and began to decay.
 Shelton wrote that Eliza was often seen wearing tattered dresses and entertaining imaginary visitors.
+After Eliza Jumel's death she became the main focus of paranormal suspicions, partly due to rumors that she caused Stephen to die by falling from a carriage onto a pitchfork.